dgangan/avcom-spectrum-driver/README.md

 > Under early stage of development

 Basic library to connect to Avcom RF Spectrum analysers (https://avcomofva.com/) and store received data in DB
-Very minimal functionality oging to be supported
+Very minimal functionality going to be supported